 Feel free to eat three nutritious meals a day and one or two small, healthy snacks if you feel the need.
 But do not develop the habit of ‘grazing’, which means eating too many small snacks throughout the day.
 Take your calcium or multi-vitamin supplements as advised by your physician.
 Continue to avoid fizzy drinks, candies, and chewing gum even as part of your 2 years post op vsg diet plan.

 Gastric sleeve post op diet cheating

 Why can’t you eat and drink after gastric sleeve as freely as you want is a legitimate question to ask.
-The answer is that your stomach size will be substantially reduced after your gastric sleeve surgery in Mexico.
+The answer is that your stomach size will be substantially reduced after your gastric sleeve surgery.
 Therefore, you must train your body and mind to curb the urge to eat excessively, and adapt to the needs of your post-operative stomach.
 Gastric sleeve post op diet cheating can defeat your weight loss goals over time.